YuanyueLi/MSEntropy/docs/source/classical_spectral_entropy.rst

 ================

-Before we calculate spectral entropy, the spectrum need to be centroid first.
-Which means one fragment ion should only have one peak.
-When you are focusing on fragment ion's information, the precursor ion may need to be removed from the spectrum before calculating spectral entropy.
+Prior to calculating spectral entropy, the spectrum needs to be centroided, meaning that each fragment ion should only have one corresponding peak.
+When focusing on fragment ion information, it may be necessary to remove the precursor ion from the spectrum before performing the spectral entropy calculation.

-The ``calculate_spectral_entropy`` function will do the centroid step and calculate the spectral entropy.
-For example:
+The ``calculate_spectral_entropy`` function carries out the centroiding step and then computes the spectral entropy.
+Here's an example:

 .. code-block:: python